 - Wages counted for this credit can’t be counted for the credit for paid family and medical leave under section 45S of the Internal Revenue Code.

-- Employees are not counted for this credit if the employer is allowed a Work Opportunity Tax Credit under section 51 of the Internal Revenue Code for the employee.
+- the wages are being used to claim the Work Opportunity Tax Credit (WOTC) under section 51 of the Internal Revenue Code.

 ERC for disaster zones